wglass/lighthouse/docs/source/writing_plugins.rst

 All that's required for creating a new plugin is to subclass the proper base class and add that subclass to the proper entry point in your project's setup.

-For example a new health check called "mycheck" might have a class called `MyCheck`, a subclass of :class:`lighthouse.check.Check` and added to a `setup.py`'s setup() call:
+For example a new health check called `mycheck` might have a class called `MyCheck`, a subclass of :class:`lighthouse.check.Check` and added to a `setup.py`'s setup() call: